hermitex/makazi/README.md

 - HTML -to develop the structure off the page

 - CSS - to style the User Interface
-- NodeJS - To build a RESTful API
+- Java (Spring Boot) - To build a RESTful API
 - ReactJS - Building component based UI
-- [Weather Forecast API](https://open-meteo.com/en) - to facilitate fetching of weather forecast data

 [Go Back to the top](#Makazi)